-Within the framework of the collaboration a large-scale laboratory evaluation of synergistic effects between Kancera's PFKFB3 inhibitors and a large number of approved drugs has been performed.
+Within the framework of the collaboration a large-scale laboratory evaluation of synergistic effects between Kancera's PFKFB3 inhibitors and a large number of approved drugs has been performed as a part of the collaboration between Kancera and Professor Helleday's research team.
 The results show that a synergistic effect against cancer cells can be achieved by combining PFKFB3 inhibitors and some defined classes of approved drugs.
 In light of the present results, new experiments are planned using preclinical disease models to verify whether PFKFB3 inhibitors can improve the treatment of advanced lung cancer and metastatic breast cancer.

-Kancera has announced that the co-operation project with the Science for Life Laboratory (SciLifeLab) around the PFKFB3 protein has been awarded a grant of 436 561 SEK from Vinnova.
+Kancera has announced that the collaboration project with the Science for Life Laboratory (SciLifeLab) around the PFKFB3 protein has been awarded a grant of 436 561 SEK from Vinnova.
 The grant is coordinated by the Innovation Office at Karolinska Institutet and funds research conducted by Professor Thomas Helledays research team at Karolinska Institutet and SciLifeLab.